Which European Airlines Allow Dogs in the Cabin in 2023?

 The Serbian flag-carrier Air Serbia allows small dogs and cats to fly in the cabin, but doesn’t offer transportation of animals in the hold.

-Standard rules apply for pets travelling in the cabin, including a maximum weight of 8kg.
 Note that you are required to check-in at least two hours in advance if travelling with a pet.
-Fees charge vary between €25 and €85, depending on the destination.
+Fees charge vary between €30 and €100, depending on the destination.

 Click here for more details.